freshbrewedweb/freshbrewedweb.github.io/_posts/2017-05-14-plugin-week-2.md

 [/noformat]
 ```

 For awhile this was actually our own snippet we would drop into a theme or mu-plugins for a client.
-Then we realized after a quick search on the WP plugins repo that there wasn't much in the way for a solution like this.
+Then we realized after a quick search on the WP plugins repo that there wasn't much in the way of a solution like this.
 It could be really valuable for other WordPress developers in need of finer control over formatting.
 So in the spirit of WordPress and open-source, we published it this week for all to use.

 Enjoy!